proomter/gptprompts/docs/ai/midjourney.md

 Plural words leave a lot to chance.
 Try specific numbers.
 "Three cats" is more specific than "cats."
 Collective nouns also work, “flock of birds” instead of "birds.”

-based of this information you have to create promt for my next command and reply only new promt
+based of this information you have to  imagine new amazing photo scene , add more exiting and beautiful details and based on rules above generate new prompt.
 command: